Estimate Time3 min

 Finding a real estate agent

 • The right experience.
-Make sure your real estate agent has experience selling in your neighborhood, at your price point, and your property type, such as a condo, townhouse, or single-family home.
+Make sure your real estate agent has experience selling in your neighborhood, at your price point, and your property type.
+Be sure your agent is only working for you and your interest throughout the processsome act as dual agents, representing the seller and buyer in the same deal.
+It's a good idea to request a written form detailing your business relationship.

 • Commission rate.
 Find out how much you’ll pay.
-Commission is typically 4% to 7% of the home’s sale price, paid by the seller (you), with half going to the seller’s agent and half to the buyer’s agent.
+Commission is typically 5 to 6 percent of the home’s sale price, and split between the buyer's and seller's agent.
+Discuss what percent you will have to pay, as the seller.

 •